Hiking Hocking Hills, Ohio Best Trails and Top Tips

 Walking across Ash Cave, Hocking, Ohio, USA

 The Ash Cave Trail begins as a paved ADA accessible route through a gorge surrounded by a forest of hemlock and beech trees.
 It’s one of the easiest trails in Hocking Hills.
-The short, flat trail quickly takes visitors past a small recess cave (where there is sometimes a waterfall) to the main sight: Ash Cave.

-Spend some time in awe of the gigantic recess cave; there will likely be other hikers around that will help give perspective of the enormity of it.
+Spend some time in awe of the gigantic recess cave.
+There will likely be other hikers around that will help give perspective of the enormity of it.

-BONUS TRAIL: Grandma Gatewood Trail (and Gorge Overlook)
+Bonus Trek: Grandma Gatewood Trail (and Gorge Overlook)

-• Hocking Hills Map for Grandma Gatewood: Directions to Parking
+• Directions to Parking

-• Grandma Gatewood Trail Map: Trails
+• Grandma Gatewood Trail Map

-• One-Way Trail Distance: 6 miles (12 miles round trip)
+• One-Way Trail Distance: 6 miles

-• One-Way Trail Time: 2.5-3 hours
+• O/W Time: 2.5-3 hours

-• Loop Trail Difficulty: Moderate
+• Difficulty: Moderate

 • Bathrooms: Flush toilets at Old Man’s Cave Visitor’s Center and Cedar Falls; vault toilets at Ash Cave